mattpe/wtmp/docs/04-javascript-week-4.md

 [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)

+- `Promise` objects are used to handle asynchronous operations in JavaScript.
+- e.g. calling `fetch()` returns a Promise that represents the eventual completion or failure of the asynchronous operation
 - The state of promise is one of the following:
   - _pending_: initial state, neither fulfilled nor rejected
   - _fulfilled_: meaning that the operation completed successfully